LonamiWebs/Telethon/readthedocs/extra/examples/chats-and-channels.rst

 *****************

-Similar to how you give or revoke admin permissions, you can edit the banned rights of an user through :tl:`EditAdminRequest` and its parameter :tl:`ChannelBannedRights`:
+Similar to how you give or revoke admin permissions, you can edit the banned rights of an user through :tl:`EditBannedRequest` and its parameter :tl:`ChannelBannedRights`:

     .. code-block:: python